Justin Edgar: Film and disability

 Edgar has written about representations of disability and film in the UK's The Guardian arguing for more disabled talent behind the camera.
 He has also appeared on BBC Radio 4 proposing a disability version of the Bechdel Test for film called the 104 test which states that 1) The film must have a disabled actor playing a disabled character or a disabled writer or director; 2) The disabled character does not have to overcome adversity 3) The disabled character is not able-bodied either at the beginning or end of the film On Channel 4 News in 2019 he was interviewed and spoke of how depictions of disability are damaging because they "are about loss".
 He has also contributed to the diversity debate in events such as Screen International's round table on diversity in the film industry and BAFTA's Diversify conference.
 The credits of We Are the Freaks end with the phrase "Powered by disability".

+Edgar also produced the Royal Television Society Award-winning Deaf World War One one-off television drama Battle Lines starring Harris Dickinson in 2015.